hakerdefo/hakerdefo.github.io/_posts/2023-01-19-persistent-network-interfaces-names-debian.md

 ```

 In the above file, we need to change <code>eth0</code> to something else, something more predictable that doesn't conflict with the kernel's naming schema.
 For this example, I'm going to rename <code>eth0</code> to <code>internal0</code>.
 You can use any other name if you wish.
-The <code>/etc/network/interfaces</code> file will look like the following after this change,
+The <code>/etc/network/interfaces</code> file will look something like the following after this change,

 ```bash
 # This file describes the network interfaces available on your system